mikeizbicki/cmc-csci040/README.md

 and you will quickly fall behind.
 You should view collaboration as a way to improve your understanding, not as a way to do less work.

-*You are ultimately responsible for ensuring you learn the material!*

 **COVID-19 Policy:**